tobiKaboom/stroke/README.md

 this board has not been tested and i do not claim responsibility over any errors or malfunctions in the pcb, case, plate or any other component

 # license
+This work falls under the Creative Commons Attribution-ShareAlike 4.0 international license.
+For more info, check LICENSE.md or https://creativecommons.org/licenses/by-sa/4.0/deed.en